The following individuals form the Board of Queensland Airports Limited:

 Former banker for 31 years.
-Now director of infrastructure fund manager, The Private Capital Company Group and a director of global tank terminal company, LBC Tank Terminals.
+Now director of infrastructure fund manager, Gardior Pty Ltd and a Director of global tank terminal company, LBC Tank Terminals.

-Former Airline Executive, over 40 years Aviation Management experience with TAA/Australian Airlines and Qantas Airways.
+Former Airline Executive, over 40 years’ Aviation Management experience with TAA/Australian Airlines and Qantas Airways.
 His experience includes Senior Executive roles in Commercial, Airport Management and Regional Airlines.
-He is also a non executive Director of Newcastle Airport Pty Limited, Mildura Airport Pty Limited and Aviation Australia Pty Limited.
+Previously a Director of Newcastle Airport Pty Limited, Ashley is a Director of Mildura Airport Pty Limited, and Chairman of Aviation Australia Pty Limited.

 |Robert James Lette

 FASFA, MAIST, GAICD, Non-Executive Director appointed 24 January 2005.

 Chairman of the Risk and Audit Committee.
 Consultant to and former partner of the Queensland law firm Mullins Lawyers.
 Admitted to the Supreme Court of Queensland in 1966.
 Director of North Queensland Airports Group.
 Chairman of BUSS(Q) Building Super, Gardior and The Infrastructure Fund.

 |Jonathan van Rooyen

 BBus (Econ), Post Grad Dip (Fin), Nat Dip (Mgmt)

 Jonathan is the Portfolio Manager for The Infrastructure Fund (TIF), and is responsible for the delivery of the TIF strategy and performance.
 Previously, Jonathan’s directorships have included; Interlink Roads (M5 toll road in Sydney), Statewide Roads (M4 toll road in Sydney), and Envirogen (a gas fired power generation business).